wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Provider plugins define the features and their values in a specific order.
 However, the ordering between different plugins is undefined.
 Therefore, it is necessary for every package to specify the requested ordering for namespaces.

-The format also permits overriding the preference order for features within every namespace, and for property value for every feature.
-The overrides are scoped in order to allow specifying features or property values that have higher significance without needing to explicitly cover all the features or properties used by the package.
+The format also permits packages to override the preference order initially specified by the plugins, for features within every namespace, and for property value for every feature.
+The overrides are scoped to allow specifying features or property values that have higher significance without needing to explicitly cover all the features or properties used by the package.

 #### Variants